 Why we did it: To hold our faculty, staff and trainees to the highest ethical standards in their dealings with industry representatives, to protect patient confidentiality, and to encourage efficient and cost- effective use of equipment, supplies, and pharmaceuticals.
 By removing the chance encounters and the inducement of food, drinks, and pens, we ensure that the only contacts our faculty, trainees and staff have with vendor representatives are at our specific request.
 We eliminate the promotion of commercial products previously tied to our core educational events,

 What has been the result: Again, thousands of medical students and residents have rotated through UM clinical services over the past three plus years without being influenced by unsolicited pharmaceutical and other product marketing.
 Trainees, faculty physicians, and nurses have learned they do not need these inducements to learn and deliver high quality healthcare.
 Residents and students comment that they are still exposed to both drug company sponsored lunches and free brand name drug samples when they rotate to other hospitals and doctors' offices.

-What we did: The University of Michigan Medical School has changed the funding of continuing medical education programs (CME) in order to dispel the risk or appearance of conflict of interest.
+What we did: The University of Michigan Medical School has changed the funding of continuing medical education programs (CME) in order to curtail industry influence on patient care and dispel the risk or appearance of conflict of interest.

 The policy prohibits receiving commercial funding (including exhibit fees) to support UMMS CME activities.
 The commercial companies addressed in the policy are those that “produce, market, re-sell, or distribute health care goods or services consumed by, or used on patients or biomedical research subjects.”
 These companies are permitted to have commercial exhibits, but no fee can be charged.
 Other commercial entities may be charged exhibit fees.
 Commercial funds cannot be used to provide meals, honoraria, or social activities associated with a CME activity.